jhart54/chord_chart_transposition/README.md

 # Code structure
 The code is split into functions responsible for reading in and processing the text file of chords and lyrics, identifying and transposing chords, and printing a formatted PDF.

-# Text input file requirements:
+# Text input file requirements
 - File must have the .txt extension
 - Spaces (not tabs) must be used to separate chord names above the lyrics
 - Lines with chords need to have more spaces than text characters (e.g. “G        “ as a complete line as opposed to just “G” for the line) as chords lines and lyrics lines are separated by clustering based on text to space ratio